How to Sell Insurance on the Internet? 7 Proven Playbooks to Double Your Sales (and Reduce Your Service Headaches) – GloveBox

 Outdated prospecting kills growth.

 Many agencies still rely on cold calls or buying lists of leads.
 People don’t answer calls from numbers they don’t know anymore.
 The old-school approach drains your resources without giving much back.
+Cold calling, once a staple of insurance sales, is now far less effective than modern digital prospecting methods like social media outreach, websites, and digital advertising.

 Agencies that stick to these methods will lose to agencies that do things differently.